Get Involved

 • Caz Tod-Pearson, The Simple Way

-Grant applications will be reviewed and evaluated by a Community Granting Group that is comprised entirely of Kensington residents.
-These residents will provide recommendations for grants that will be approved by the Scattergood Foundation board of directors.
+Grant applications will be reviewed and evaluated by a Community Granting Group that is composed entirely of residents living in the geographic footprint of the KCR Fund.
+Working with experienced facilitators and KCR Fund staff, these residents will provide recommendations for grants that will be authorized by the Scattergood Foundation board of directors.

 Supporters/Donate